 OBS does come with some specific advantages in this area too.
 While you might not get audio and video optimization with this software, it offers you a wider range of file formats to choose from.

-When considering these two software, there is no way to get around the pricing.
+When considering these two software options, there is no way to get around the pricing.
 To get the most features of XSplit, as we have considered, you need to buy the premium version.
-There are up to three licenses that you can buy.
-You can choose between a premium license, a personal license, or a lifetime license.

 XSplit offers a very easy setup.
 As a beginner, you will find it easy to install and begin using.
 While there are settings to be tweaked, these are few and far between.

 Which is better in this regard?
 We would stick with XSplit.